IsnTkinter/tkinter_doc/caw.rst

 Les Canevas (``Canvas``)
 ************************

-A canvas is a rectangular area intended for drawing pictures or other complex layouts.
+Un canevas est une zone rectangulaire destinée à contenir des dessins ou d'autres figures complexes.
 On it you can place graphics, text, widgets, or frames.
 See the following sections for methods that create objects on canvases:

 * :py:meth:`~Canvas.create_arc` : A slice out of an ellipse.
 Voir :ref:`arcs`.